jarokaz/tpu-gke-sandbox/examples/jobset/README.md

 ## MaxText pretraining examples

-The `maxtext` folder contains examples of pretraining a MaxText 6.5 billion parameters on the C4 dataset.
+The `maxtext` folder contains examples of pretraining a MaxText 6.5 billion parameters model on the C4 dataset.

 The `maxtext/base_maxtext` folder contains the base configuration of the JobSet workload.
 If you review the `maxtext\base_maxtext\jobset-spec-patch.yaml` you will notice that a JobSet resource is configured with two job templates.
-One (named `slice`) starts a MaxText trainers.
-The other (named 'tensorboard') starts a TensorBoard uploader.
+One (named `slice`) starts the MaxText trainer.
+The other (named `tensorboard`) starts the TensorBoard uploader.
+The runtime parameters to the MaxText trainer and the TensorBoard uploader are passed through environment variables that are set through the `maxtext-parameters` ConfigMap.

+The `single-slice-6B` and `multi-slice-6B` folders contain the Kustomize overlays that customize the base MaxText JobSet configuration for running a single slice and multislice training workloads.

+To run the samples in your environment